Have a look at content

 We have written a 100-page document offering suggested answers to the 360 practice questions in the book.

 This will be made available after registration with Cambridge University Press.

 Visit the website of the publisher, Cambridge University Press

-As we have been teaching a course based on the book, we will let instructors see and use our slides.
-There will be 24 slideshows, one for each chapter.
+As we have been teaching a course based on the book, we can let instructors see and use our slides.
+There are 24 slideshows, one for each chapter.